Twitter DM API — Bots, Rate Limits & Errors (2026)

 Pro tip: If you're building a DM outreach tool, use /twitter/user/followers_v2 to fetch your followers — it returns both the follower list and canDm status in a single call ($0.001).
 Then only DM the ones where canDm: true.

-Understanding DM rate limits is critical for any bulk operation.
+Understanding Twitter direct message limits is critical for any bulk DM operation or DM bot.
 There are two layers:

 API-level limits (GetXAPI)